Fairview International School

 Fairview International School is an International Baccalaureate (IB) school, headquartered in Wangsa Maju, Kuala Lumpur.
-It also has campuses in Subang Jaya, Ipoh, Penang Island, and Johor Bahru.
+It also has campuses in Subang Jaya, Ipoh, Penang Island, Johor Bahru and Scotland.

 Background

-Fairview International School’s campuses are authorised to offer the three IB programmes: the Primary Years Programme (PYP) for students aged 5 to 10 years, the Middle Years Programme (MYP) for students aged 11 to 17 years, as well as the Diploma Programme (DP) for students aged 17 to 19 years, giving some campuses the IB continuum recognition.
+Fairview International School (FIS) is a private international school located in Kuala Lumpur, Malaysia.
+Campuses are authorised to offer the three IB programmes: the Primary Years Programme (PYP) for students aged 5 to 10 years, the Middle Years Programme (MYP) for students aged 11 to 16 years, as well as the Diploma Programme (DP) for students aged 17 to 20 years, giving some campuses the IB continuum recognition.

 Fairview International School campuses total to about 4,000 students, representing over 55 nationalities.

 The campuses and their authorised IB programmes are as follows: